behan101/OT-asset-inventory/OpenPLC-Deployment.md

 sudo tcpdump -i any port 502 -w baseline.pcap
 ```

-Let SCADA run for 2-3 minutes and then close the process with `CTRL+C`.
+Let SCADA (polling_client.py) run for 2-3 minutes in seperate terminal other than the modbus_server and then close the process with `CTRL+C`.